 What is the Average Cost to Build a River Table?

-We can’t stress enough the importance of learning all about the materials used in this DIY epoxy resin river table before you get started.
+We can’t stress enough the importance of learning all about the materials used in this DIY epoxy resin river table before you start.
 It’s best to start small when learning this technique.
 Once you’ve mastered it, you’ll be ready to move on to larger river tables that look even more impressive.